crypticterminal/dummy_python/README.md

     a = 1 / 0
 except Exception, msg:
     print "[x] something went wrong ('%s')" % msg
+else:
+    print "[i] nothing went wrong
+finally:
+    print "[o] run at the end in any case"
 ```

 * ### `any()`